Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 ✅ The configuration schema will need to outline this to enable validation at both the Bicep and ARM template engine level to prevent secure leaks and allow use of non-secure deployment parameters.
 The extension config schema in Bicep appears hard coded for Kubernetes which can be changed.
-There does not appear to be special treatment of the Kubernetes plugin at the ARM template engine level, so will likely need to hard code support for now.
+There does not appear to be special validation of the Kubernetes plugin configuration at the ARM template engine level which will require some special validation added.
 Future source of schemas will be the extension registry?

 ### Getting the resource dependency graph of a deployment